CNES/cars/docs/source/user_guide/cli.rst

 The masks have one band and the non zeros values will considered as invalid data and theses areas will not processed during the computation.

+The masks are resampled with the resampling application.

+The masked values are not used in the matching process (sparse or dense matching method) to avoid mismatch and useless processing.

+Further, the sparse matching estimation of the disparity range can be enhanced with mask using for the water area typicaly.

 .. _output_data: